-Response to Amended Plans: No objections: The revised site layout now satisfactorily responds to the outstanding points remaining.
+Response to Amended Plans 16 May 2017: No objections: The revised site layout satisfactorily responds to the outstanding points remaining.
 Improvements have been made to allow access for cycles through parking areas to rear gardens.
 The amended site layout plan shows a satisfactory revised parking layout.
-Further changes have been made to parking spaces and the road widths have been clarified to deal with all outstanding highway.
+Further changes have been made to parking spaces and the road widths have been clarified to deal with all outstanding highway issues.